adbose/letsupgrade-javascript/README.md

 # letsupgrade-javascript
-Notes and Assignment solutionsfor the LetsUpgrade JavaScript Essentials Course
+Notes and assignment solutions for the LetsUpgrade JavaScript Essentials Course